mamatt/files_readmemd/README.md

   * Create a README.md file (case sensitive name) and fill it with apropriate Markdown content.
   * You can do the same this the HEADER.md file.
   * It's rendered using the markdown engine.
-Before file list fo the HEADER.md, after file list fo the README.md
+Before file list for the HEADER.md, after file list for the README.md

 # Requirement
   * [MarkDown editor](https://apps.nextcloud.com/apps/files_markdown) need to be installed